spiral/docs/components/entity.md

 # DataEntity Model
-Most of Spiral's classes like ORM, ODM and HTTP request models extend one common parent - the `DataEntity` model.
-This class is one of the most basic application cells used to provide a set of wrappers and operations related to the array dataset.
+Most of Spiral's classes like ORM, ODM and HTTP request models extend one common parent - the `DataEntity`/`EntityInterface` model.
+This class is one of the most basic application cells used to provide a set of wrappers and operations related to the array dataset and provide unified way to transfer data between modules.

 ## Purpose
 DataEntity model is responsible for mocking up and providing access to the array hash - fields that use a set of getters, setters and accessors.
 In addition, this model provides a way to apply a mass assign to fields (using black/white lists), get all model fields as one array, get a list of all "public" fields (that can be sent to client using a whitelist) and can be converted into JSON.
 In addition, the model support [field validation](/components/validation.md) is based on a set of defined rules.